davewalker5/TelloCommander/README.md

 To file issues or suggestions, please use the [Issues](https://github.com/davewalker5/TelloCommander/issues) page for this project on GitHub.

-To file issues or suggestions, please use the [Issues](https://github.com/davewalker5/TelloCommanderDb/issues) page for this project on GitHub.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details